Scomar82/7-Days-Modlets/README.md

 **Scomar82_Health-Bar:**
 Inspired from AGF Health Bar, but it was to small for me.
-  - Shows always the current Health of your aimed target
+  - Shows always the current Health of your aimed target and text below
+  - TiB-Version: shows text inside the HealthBar

 **Scomar82_LockSlotColor:**
   - there are 3 versions